-As we actually look upon a picture of the San Damiano crucifix we see more of a glorified Christ than we do of a suffering Christ.
+As we actually look upon a picture of the San Damiano crucifix, we see more of a glorified Christ than we do of a suffering Christ.
 We also notice many other persons included in the picture.

 In the painting by Christ’s right side, we see Mary, Our Lord’s Mother, and John, the beloved disciple; by his left side, we see Mary Magdalene and Mary, wife of Cleopas and the Roman centurion (who attests with his right hand the divinity of Christ).
-On the lower left side of the painting, we see Longinus (the soldier who pierced the side of Jesus) and on the lower right side of the painting we see Stephen (the guard of the temple, who offered Jesus the sponge soaked in vinegar).
-Behind Our Lord’s outstretched arms we see the tomb represented.
-Four angels, two on each side beneath the outstretched arms of Christ, seem to be discussing the significance of the mysteries depicted and are being purified by the Blood of Christ (as is John and the other persons in the painting).
+On the lower left side of the painting, we see Longinus (the soldier who pierced the side of Jesus), and on the lower right side of the painting we see Stephen (the guard of the temple, who offered Jesus the sponge soaked in vinegar).
+Behind Our Lord’s outstretched arms, we see the tomb represented.
+Four angels, two on each side beneath the outstretched arms of Christ, seem to be discussing the significance of the mysteries depicted and are being purified by the Blood of Christ (as are John and the other persons in the painting).
 Two other angels, one on the right and the other on the left may be attesting to the empty tomb.
 Some speculate that these two figures represent the women who arrived at the tomb on Easter morning.
-Below the feet of Christ there seem to be six figures.
+Below the feet of Christ, there seem to be six figures.
 The two on the right seem to be Saints Peter (observe the rooster) and Paul.
-Probably the other four persons included in the painting would be Saints Damian (the Patron of the Church), Rufinus (The Patron of the Cathedral in Assisi), Michael and John the Baptist.
+Probably the other four persons included in the painting would be Saints Damian (the Patron of the Church), Rufinus (The Patron of the Cathedral in Assisi), Michael, and John the Baptist.

 We also observe the halo of glory on this triumphant cross instead of the crown of thorns, the inscription “IHS Nazare Rex Judeorum,” the Ascending Christ above the inscription (notice the index finger on the right hand), the “welcoming” hand of the Father, and the ten angels or saints in union with the resurrected Christ.

-The Goal of Prayer – “We become what we love and who we love shapes what we become.
+The Goal of Prayer – “We become what we love, and who we love shapes what we become.
 If we love things, we become a thing.
 If we love nothing, we become nothing.
 Imitation is not a literal mimicking of Christ; rather, it means becoming the image of the beloved, an image disclosed through transformation.
 The goal of prayer, therefore, is to be transformed into the image of the crucified Spouse.
 This means we are to become vessels of God’s compassionate love for others.” ~ Ilia Delio, Franciscan Prayer

-What tells us the Saint of Assisi today?
-“To me says that the only wealth that matters is the wisdom of God, Christ.
+What tells us about the Saint of Assisi today?
+“To me, says that the only wealth that matters is the wisdom of God, Christ.
 Other riches are nothing without wisdom.
 Reminds everyone that life is a living expense and that goes not for oneself but for others.
 He, more than many, it was spent on the last.
 But we also, in our small way, we can do the same where we are called to stand.
 Maybe starting with small gestures, from small attention to who is next.
 It is not easy, because selfishness that is within each of us always pushes to have the upper.”

 Roberto Pacilio – St. Francis of Assisi Newsletter, Assisi, Italy